stevearrants/style/docs/interfacewriting.md

 Interface writing
 =================

-We often write technical documentation, guides, forms, and interface messages.
-In most of these cases, it's safe to say the reader is learning something new or troubleshooting.
+We often write technical documentation, references, collaterals, and other materials.
+In most of these cases it's safe to say the reader is learning something new or troubleshooting.
 Write clear, concise instructions that give your reader with the best possible experience.

 Basics
 ------

-### Do the hard work to make it simple for the reader
+### KISS Keep It Simple Stupid

 Help the reader follow along.
 Break instructions or processes down into individual steps.
 Use short, simple sentences with words people use in everyday conversation.

-Refer to navigation labels, buttons, and menus as they appear in the app or website.
+Refer to navigation labels, buttons, and menus the same way they appear in the application or service.
 Verify the spelling and capitalization as you write.
 Your reader looks for the same name as in the instruction.
 Always boldface interface items and omit any terminal punctuation from the bold.

 Be specific and give the reader as much help as you can.